MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-manage.md

 ## Remove or delete an on-premises data gateway

-You can use Power BI to remove a gateway if you're no longer using it.
-You can also use PowerApps or Microsoft Flow to delete a gateway.
+Depending on the service you're using you can either remove or delete a gateway.
+In Power BI you remove a gateway, but in PowerApps and Microsoft Flow, you delete a gateway.

 But, be aware that removing a gateway in Power BI deletes all the data sources under it.
 In turn, deleting the Power BI data sources causes errors in Power BI dashboards and reports that rely on those data sources.